Best Pregnancy Safe Face Moisturizer (Updated 2026 Guide)

 CAUTION

 Phenoxyethanol is a preservative in cosmetics and personal care products.
 Has FDA warnings for nursing products due to central nervous system effects.
-A preservative that has FDA warnings for nursing products due to potential central nervous system effects.
-While commonly used in cosmetics, some experts recommend limiting exposure during pregnancy and breastfeeding.
+A common preservative that has FDA warnings specifically for nursing products due to potential central nervous system effects in infants.
+While topical absorption is limited, many experts recommend avoiding it during pregnancy and breastfeeding.

 fragrance